 Iframe stands for "inline frame."
-With the iframe tag, we can embed Ardoq Presentations and Surveys inline within the current Confluence page.
+With the iframe tag, we can embed Ardoq Presentations within the current Confluence page.

 Although an Iframe behaves like an inline image, it can be configured with its own scrollbar independent of the surrounding page's scrollbar.
 We can set the frame border, width, height, and other iframe attributes to define the presentation of the content on the page.

 How to Put An iFrame Into Confluence

 Paste your entire Ardoq Presentation into the URL field.
 Optionally you can scroll down further and specify other attributes.
 Typically Height and Width are used.
 We recommend the following values: Height = 700; Width = 100%

 My embedded presentation is stuck on a loading screen